Restore. Protect. Smile.

 Several factors may affect the final cost of a dental crown.
 These include the following:

-Crowns play a role in many forms of dental restoration Bunbury patients may need, especially when a tooth is weakened or structurally compromised.
+Crowns play a role in many forms of dental restoration that Bunbury patients may consider, especially when a tooth is weakened or structurally compromised.
 Your dentist will assess whether this option is suitable for your individual needs.

-Dental crowns are generally more affordable than implants and may cost less than bridges, depending on the case.
+Dental crowns often involve lower costs than implants and may cost less than bridges, depending on the case.
 However, each option serves a different purpose and involves different procedures.

 1. Crowns are used to cover and protect a single damaged tooth.
-At Eversmile Dental, crowns start at $1,660.
+At Eversmile Dental, crowns start at $1,660, with the final cost depending on individual circumstances.
 They are usually placed on an existing tooth that has been prepared.

 2. Implants replace a missing tooth entirely.
 This involves placing a titanium post in the jawbone, followed by a crown on top.
-The starting cost for an implant is usually higher because it involves surgical placement and several visits.
+Implants typically involve higher costs because they require surgical placement and several visits.

 3. Bridges replace one or more missing teeth by using neighbouring teeth as anchors.
 The cost of a bridge can be similar to or more than a crown, depending on the number of teeth being replaced.